Gustavo-SF/ML-Walk-Detection/README.md

-# MK for Walk Detection
+# ML for Walk Detection

 Project developed for the subject of Complements of Machine Learning and LaSIGE